wtfutil/wtfdocs/content/getting_started/glossary.md

 being the interface between the app and the data collection.

 Widgets are defined by a required `widget.go` file in a Module.

+### WTF
+An acronym for "What The F*ck?", as in "what the f*ck are all these browser tabs open for?" and "what the f*ck am I doing today?"